openstack/openstacksdk/doc/source/contributor/setup.rst

 had from PyPI, via pip, as follows.
 Note that you may need to run this as an administrator in some situations.::

-   $ apt-get install python-virtualenv  # Debian based platforms
+   $ apt-get install python3-virtualenv  # Debian based platforms
-   $ yum install python-virtualenv      # Red Hat based platforms
+   $ dnf install python3-virtualenv      # Red Hat based platforms
    $ pip install virtualenv              # Mac OS X and other platforms

 You can create a virtualenv in any location.
 A common usage is to store all of your virtualenvs in the same place, such as under your home directory.